Rodneyomukuti/rodney_omukuti/Docker and Singularity.md

 `docker push rodney/my-image`

-After that anyone will be able to download it by using the command:
+After that anyone will be able to download it for their own use

 # Running nextflow from GitHub